letisiapangataa/letisiapangataa.github.io/posts/azure-power-bi-dashboard.md

 ## Conclusion

 Building a comprehensive security monitoring dashboard requires careful planning, technical expertise, and a deep understanding of security operations workflows.
-By combining Azure Sentinel's powerful data collection capabilities with Power BI's visualization strengths, we created a solution that provides real-time security insights while maintaining enterprise-grade security and performance standards.
+By combining Azure Sentinel's powerful data collection capabilities with Power BI's visualisation strengths, we created a solution that provides real-time security insights while maintaining enterprise-grade security and performance standards.

 The key to success lies in:
 - **Understanding your audience**: Different stakeholders need different views